EntityGraphQL/EntityGraphQL/README.md

 # Entity Query Language
-EQL is a data/object querying language allowing you to quickly expose an API for your applications.
-Applications and consumers of the API then have control over what data they query using a GraphQL inspired syntax.
+EQL is a data/object querying language (should support GraphQL syntax but I started it before the spec - it should still look familar) allowing you to quickly expose an API for your applications.
+Applications and consumers of the API then have control over what data they query using the GraphQL syntax.
 It can also be used to execute expressions at runtime against a given object which provides powerful runtime configuration.

 _EQL is in early stages of development.
 Please explore, give feedback or join the development._

 ## Serving your data
 The ``EntityQueryLanguage.DataApi`` namespace contains some middleware to easily get up and running with an API for your application.
 An overview of it's features:
-- Applications/consumers define what data they want, not you REST endpoints
+- Applications/consumers define what data they want, not your REST endpoints
 - Meaning you don't over send data
 - You can fetch complex object graphs in one go, or many
 - Working in your application you know what data to expect without jumping to documentation as it clearly defined

-The Data API syntax has been inspired by Facebook's GraphQL, for a nice overview of GraphQL and why this is a powerful way to query your data check out Facebook's video [here](https://www.youtube.com/watch?v=9sc8Pyc51uU).

 ### Getting up and running